CODAIT/node-red-contrib-model-asset-exchange/README.md

 1. [Install Node-RED](https://nodered.org/docs/getting-started/installation).

-2. Run the following command in your Node-RED user directory - typically `~/.node-red` to install the [node-red-contrib-model-asset-exchange](https://www.npmjs.com/package/node-red-contrib-model-asset-exchange) package:
+2. Run the following command in your Node-RED user directory - typically `~/.node-red` to install the [node-red-contrib-model-asset-exchange](https://www.npmjs.com/package/node-red-contrib-model-asset-exchange) module:

         $ cd ~/.node-red
         $ npm install node-red-contrib-model-asset-exchange

-### Use the node(s)
+  > You can also install the module in the Node-RED editor.
+Choose  menu > **Manage palette** > **Install** and enter **model-asset** as the search term.

-1. Launch Node-RED and create a new flow.
+3. Launch Node-RED

         $ node-red

-2. From the _Model-Asset-eXchange_ category, drag the desired node onto the canvas.

-3. Customize the node configuration by configuring connectivity for a locally running or cloud-hosted instance of the selected microservice.
-The default "cloud" entry points to a hosted microservice instance that you can use for evaluation purposes.
+4. The nodes are displayed in the palette under the  _Model-Asset-eXchange_ category.

+### Explore the sample flows

+The `node-red-contrib-model-asset-exchange` module includes a couple of example flows to get you started.
+To import the flows into the workspace:

+1. In the Node-RED editor open  menu > **Import** > **Examples** > **model asset-exchange**.
+2. Choose a flow.

+You can deploy and run these flows as is.
+The deep learning nodes have been pre-configured (service: _cloud_) to connect to hosted evaluation instances of the deep learning microservices.

+### Use the nodes in your own flows

-   > Evaluation instances are not suitable for production use.
-We recommend running microservice instance(s) on your local machine or in the cloud using IBM Cloud Kubernetes, Azure Kubernetes Service, or Google Kubernetes Engine.
+Evaluation instances are not suitable for production use.
+We recommend running microservice instance(s) on your local machine or in the cloud using IBM Cloud Kubernetes, Azure Kubernetes Service, or Google Kubernetes Engine:

-4. Connect the node as desired and run the flow.
+1. Deploy the deep learning microservice in the desired environment.
+2. Take not of its URL (e.g. `http://localhost:5000`)
+3. Add a service entry for this URL and assign it a unique name.

 ## Supported application domains